What is Reverse Osmosis Drinking Water System?

-Great, some science stuff, but what does that mean?
+Great, some science stuff, but what does reverse osmosis drinking water system do?

 It means as water is moving through your pipes, it then hits a single (or series) of filters where water is pressurized and pushed through, removing a host of contaminants and leaving you with the best tasting drinking water around.
 At Gordon Water, we take it (a few) steps further.
 Look at the graphic below to see our proven process of making clean, safe, and delicious tasting drinking water.

-Whether we’re delivering clean, safe bottled water to your door, or professionally installing equipment so you can make it at home, you’re now providing your family with optimal quality water.
+Whether we’re delivering clean, safe bottled water to your door, or professionally installing a reverse osmosis drinking water treatment system so you can make it at home, you’re now providing your family with optimal quality water.
 For those still deciding if RO water is right for them, the next few questions are usually:

-Well, how much is this going to cost me?
+Well, how much is drinking water with reverse osmosis system going to cost me?